 Cosmopolitan… Glorious… Magnificent Island… From your very first visit, a magic feeling surrounds you… Perhaps it’s in the unique architecture and graphic scenes throughout the Island, or perhaps it’s in its long history and rich heritage, or even – a fusion of all.
-A stroll through the town’s picturesque cobble stone streets will convince you of its uniqueness.
+A stroll through the town’s picturesque cobblestone streets will convince you of its uniqueness.

 Get ready for a walk or a donkey ride since in Hydra you will not find any cars.

 Is built across a peninsula embraced by the sea on both sides, giving it the feeling of an island town with the benefits of being on the mainland.
 The old town rises up a hillside, with splendid views to nearby islands and a fertile plain rich in pomegranates, citrus fruits and olive groves.
-Below, the northern bay forms a natural harbor for the busy little port where you see fishermen cleaning their nets and small shops and cafes.
-Mandraki, to the south, offers a good selection of quay side restaurants, bars and traditional Taverns with their octopuses hanging outside to dry in the sun.
+Below, the northern bay forms a natural harbour for the busy little port where you see fishermen cleaning their nets and small shops and cafes.
+Mandraki, to the south, offers a good selection of quayside restaurants, bars and traditional Taverns with their octopuses hanging outside to dry in the sun.
 At the peninsula’s tip is a pine-covered Bisti, where rocky coves offer great swimming in calm crystal clear waters.
-Walkers will discover the stone foundations of Temples, and the remains of “Cyclopean Walls”.
+Walkers will discover the stone foundations of Temples and the remains of “Cyclopean Walls”.